dieterich-lab/circtools/docs/Detect.rst

 Detect module
 =========================================

-The circRNA detection module f circtools is based on DCC, a Python 2.7-based tool built to detect and quantify circRNAs with high specificity.
+The circRNA detection module of circtools is based on DCC, a Python 2.7-based tool built to detect and quantify circRNAs with high specificity.
 DCC works with the STAR (Dobin et al., 2013) ``chimeric.out.junction`` files which contains chimerically aligned reads including circRNA junction spanning reads.

 DCC depends on pysam, pandas, numpy, and HTSeq.
 The installation process of circtools will normally automatically check for the dependencies, install or update missing Python packages and install the latest stable version of DCC.